What is ag biotech?

 The papaya Ringspot virus threatened to end the Hawaiian papaya industry until papayas resistant to the disease were developed through bioengineering.
 Research on potatoes, squash, tomatoes, and other crops continues in a similar manner to provide resistance to diseases.

 Plant breeders evaluate new crops for centuries.
 Currently, many organizations in the world regulate and deregulate plants derived from bioengineering.

-Breeders have been evaluating new products developed through agricultural biotechnology for centuries.
-The U.S. Department of Agriculture (USDA), Environmental Protection Agency (EPA), and Food and Drug Administration (FDA) work to ensure that crops produced through genetic engineering for commercial use are properly tested and studied to make sure they pose no significant risk to consumers or the environment.
+In America, the U.S. Department of Agriculture (USDA), Environmental Protection Agency (EPA), and Food and Drug Administration (FDA) ensure that crops produced through bioengineering for commercial use are tested and studied to make sure that “they pose no significant risk to consumers or the environment.”

-According to the USDA’s National Agricultural Statistics Service (NASS), biotechnology plantings as a percentage of total crop plantings in the U.S. in 2012 were about 88 percent for corn, 94 percent for cotton, and 93 percent for soybeans.
-NASS conducts an agricultural survey in all states in June of each year.
+According to the USDA’s National Agricultural Statistics Service (NASS), conducts surveys every year.
+Bioengineered plantings as a percentage of total crop plantings in the U.S. in 2012 were about 88 % for corn, 94 % for cotton, and 93 % for soybeans.